chapar-rest/chapar/README.md

 * Data is stored locally on your machine. and no data is sent to any server.
 * Import collections and requests from Postman.

+### Roadmap
+* Support for gRPC, WebSocket, GraphQL protocol.
+* Syntax highlighting for request body.
+* Python as a scripting language for pre-request and post-request scripts.
+* Support for tunneling to servers and kube clusters as pre request actions.

 ### Getting Started
 Stay tuned for the upcoming early beta release of Chapar.
 Once released, clone the repository or download the beta version to get started with testing your API endpoints.